VISIT: SEJ, Society of Environmental Journalists

 PINECREST, FLA.
 SKIPS POSITIVE DRAINAGE, HAILS UNTRIED SUMP-MOAT-TOILET DESIGN

 9/08/17.
-(Texas ongoing. *) Local deluge positively went under wall early Aug.
+(Texas ongoing. *) Local deluge positively went under wall early August 2017.
 Building resumed in upper wetlands without positive drainage; water flows downward to end and circles back.
-City officials have images showing effect of reverse flow on land after 5 inch rainfall in June.
-Unsure then if water went under iffy cement wall built in March, 2017.
+City officials have images showing effect of reverse flow on land after 5 inch rainfall.
+(Also pasted near page bottom.)
 Tree moving, one transplanted to exact location drain system should be in lower sumpland.

 A: What would you think?